api-platform/docs/distribution/testing.md

 Now that you have some data fixtures for your API, you are ready to write functional tests with [PHPUnit](https://phpunit.de).

-The API Platform test client implements the interfaces of [the Symfony HttpClient](https://symfony.com/doc/current/components/http_client.html).
+The API Platform test client implements the interfaces of the [Symfony HttpClient](https://symfony.com/doc/current/components/http_client.html).
 HttpClient is shipped with the API Platform distribution.
-The [the Symfony test pack](https://github.com/symfony/test-pack/blob/main/composer.json), which includes PHPUnit as well as Symfony components useful for testing, is also included.
+The [Symfony test pack](https://github.com/symfony/test-pack/blob/main/composer.json), which includes PHPUnit as well as Symfony components useful for testing, is also included.

 If you don't use the distribution, run `composer require --dev symfony/test-pack symfony/http-client` to install them.